desihub/nightwatch/docker/README.md

 ENTRYPOINT [ "uwsgi" ]
 CMD [ "--ini", "app.ini", "--pyargv", "-s ./static -d ./data"]
 ```
+The first line tells Docker which image the new image is based off of- in general, this should be a standardized, well-maintained image, to ensure greatest stability.
+The next line creates a directory *inside* the container, in which we will mount all of our external files.
+The `ENV` lines add our desi models to the pythonpath inside the container, and the `ADD` line copies the files in the same directory as the docker file to the container.
+In this case, that was the uWSGI app.ini file, and the Flask app.py code, in addition to the requirements.txt file, which contains all of the dependencies we need to run the app.
+These requirements get installed in the next `RUN` line. `EXPOSE` tells the container to expose port 5000, on which the app will listen for requests from the user.
+The final two lines tell the container how to start up the application, with the entrypoint `uwsgi` and the arguments `"--ini app.ini --pyargv -s ./static -d ./data`.
+These tell uWSGI to look for the app.ini file for configurations, as well as to pass the `pygarv` arguments into the Flask app.

 #### uWSGI Configuration
 The uWSGI image also contains an app.ini file with uWSGI specific configurations: